tkareine/hackers-tiny-slide-deck/example.md

 ### A feature demonstration

-Press ➡️ (right arrow) to go to the next slide.
+Press ➡️ (right arrow) or swipe left to go to the next slide.

 _9th Dec 2019_